kumarabhirup/pkgreview.dev/packages/web/src/markdown/homepage.md

 A lot of people find it very difficult to decide what NPM Package, React Component, Module or Library to use.

-_`They end up checking GitHub`_ stars, number of forks, ratio of open issues to closed issues, pull requests, last updated date, etc.
+_`They end up checking on GitHub`_ to see how active the community is.
+GitHub does not tell you a clear picture.
+It is just a part of the picture.

 _`What people often miss`_, is the first hand experience of the users who have used the library.

-`pkgreview.dev` will help JavaScript Developers understand and analyze what NPM Module is the best choice for them.
+`pkgreview.dev` displays all sort of important metadata of a package (_reviews, ratings, last updated, stargazers, etc._) and also shows `other developers' opinion` about them.

+And you can `contribute by posting your review` about the NPM Package. 🎉

 ---